Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 > select emp_id, emp_name, emp_num_of_kids, ***emp_<ins><span style="color:blue">activefrom</span></ins>***
 > ***employee_<ins><span style="color:blue">tablewhere</span></ins>*** employee_num_of_kids =1

-In this output notice words underlined in blue, here we don't have spaces in between words of consecutive lines.
+In this output notice the words underlined in blue, here we don't have spaces between words of consecutive lines.
 It causes SQLSyntaxErrorException.
 Next section we will see how this problem can be solved by new language feature text blocks.